Julian-Wearden-UT/EE445L_Manhunt-EX/README.md

 # EE445L Embedded System Design Lab Final Project

 ## Project Video Submission
-The following is a short infomercial-type skit made by our team showcasing our final embedded project: https://youtu.be/9zWK00SMuuw
+The following is a short infomercial-type skit made by our team showcasing our final embedded project for the end-of-year design competition: https://youtu.be/9zWK00SMuuw

 ## Academic Integrity Disclaimer